 Lead: CEO Anders Køhler.

-Work in this work package is carried out by FPP A/S and FPP Ltd.
+Work in this work package was carried out by FPP A/S and FPP Ltd.

-The key of objectives of WP6 are to:
+The key of objectives of WP6 were to:

 Summary of work performed in WP6